Hellboy: The Chained Coffin and Others: Iron Shoes

 In the story Hellboy is in Ireland in 1961 for a story introduced by folklorists Edwin D. Wolf and Katherine Boggs in which he battles with the demonic Iron Shoes and delivers it to a local parish church for its destruction.

 The story was adapted into the 2007 3-min animated short Hellboy Animated: Iron Shoes, directed by Tad Stones and starring Ron Perlman and Dan Castellaneta, as part of the Hellboy Animated franchise and included as an extra on the Hellboy Animated: Blood and Iron DVD.

 The Baba Yaga

 This story by Mike Mignola was planned as a back-up feature for the Monkeyman and O'Brien mini-series by Art Adams but delays to that title meant that in premiered in this collection.
 The storyline of the incident was originally mentioned in Hellboy: Wake the Devil.

-In 1964 Russia, Hellboy travels to a cemetery near Bereznik to where the Russian witch Baba Yaga visits once a year to count dead men's fingers to end her child abduction.
+In 1964 Russia, Hellboy travels to a cemetery near Bereznik, where the Russian witch Baba Yaga visits once a year to count dead men's fingers, to end her child abduction.
 The battle ends with Hellboy shooting out Baba Yaha's left eye, forcing her to retreat to her realm though her connection with Russia renders her immortal.